 When we are born, it is women who bear and nurture us.
 Based on the bulk of front-line healthcare workers, it is likely that women care for us in the end.
 And in between, the constant champions of our lives and the world are women – making them our greatest, most powerful humanitarians.

-Rob Wyse is an expert in brand storytelling and president, North America of Berkeley Communications.
-For thirty years, he has guided senior leaders in creating compelling story arcs that connect brands to customers.
+Rob Wyse is an expert in communications.
+For thirty years, he has guided companies in creating compelling story arcs that connect brands to customers.
 At the heart of his storytelling has been the management of issues/policy to drive market opportunity.
+Companies he has worked with have had financial exits that exceed $16 US billion.
 Issues include AI, climate change, the future of work, diversity, and healthcare.